Making Our Pots

 Downdraft Wood Kiln

-Our downdraft wood kiln is used for high-temperature (2300F) glaze ware.
+Our downdraft wood kiln is used for high-temperature (2300F) glazed ware.
 The ware chamber is 3.5 feet long, 4 feet wide and 4.5 feet high.
 It holds about 250 pots.
 The kiln is fired with wood and diesel oil.
 It takes two people about 12 hours to stack and 60 hours to fire, using about one cord of wood and 60 gallons of diesel fuel.
 The kiln takes four days to cool.

 Ware